apache/predictionio/docs/manual/eventapi.md

 backend is properly configured and is running.
 By default, PredictionIO uses HBase, and a quick configuration can be found [here]({{site.baseurl}}/install/install-linux.html#hbase).
+Please allow a minute (usually less than 30 seconds) after you start HBase for initialization to complete before starting eventserver.

 Everything about PredictionIO can be done through the `bin/pio` command.